-Good things come to vegans who wait – Guinness is now officially made without using fish guts in the filtration process, and is suitable for vegans in draft, bottle and can form.
+Guinness is now officially vegan after changing its filtration process and is suitable for vegans in draft, bottle and can form.

 “The recipe for Guinness has not changed and the taste has not changed.
 It is still the same great pint of Guinness it has always been,” the spokesman said.